poulpix/PXGoogleDirections/README.md

 - Available both with modern, Swift-style completion blocks, or Objective-C-style delegation patterns
 - Queries are made over HTTPS
 - JSON is used behind the scenes to help reduce the size of the responses
-- Available through CocoaPods
+- Available through CocoaPods and Carthage

 ## 🆕 New in V1.4
-- Compatibility with Swift 3.1
+- Compatibility with Swift 4
 - Improvements to projects mixing this pod with Google Maps and/or Google Places pods

 ## 🆕 New in V1.3